Public Policy (PUBP)

 What do you like best about your major?

 Georgia Tech explores not only how policy was made, but also why this policy was made and what its effects will be.
-This technological approach to developing policy combined with learning about the societal implications of policy sets the Tech PUBP program apart from other programs!
-There are several paths (or clusters!) to explore to learn about niche interests, such as science, health, and urban policy, which allow students to have specialized knowledge in their chosen clusters.
+This technological approach to developing policy, combined with learning about the societal implications of policy, sets the Tech PUBP program apart from other programs!
+There are several paths (clusters!) to explore to learn about niche interests, such as science, health, and urban policy, which allow students to have specialized knowledge in their chosen clusters.

 What do you love about liberal arts at Georgia Tech?